-Kelchen said that this financial crisis could be very different for colleges and universities, who typically see increased enrollments during recessions but could now see the opposite during this particular circumstance.
+Kelchen said that this financial crisis could be very different for colleges and universities, who typically see increased enrollments during recessions but could now see the opposite under these particular circumstances.

 “Typically, when there’s a recession, enrollment in colleges increases,” Kelchen said, “and this may end up happening once we have a vaccine and people feel comfortable going out.
 But the change is also that with this deep of a recession that families may not be able or willing to pay as much for college and that can be a financial stress to the system.”

-Kelchen says that while he expects the financial strain on Seton Hall to be harsh, he doesn’t think it will approach the worst case of $150 million in losses.
+Kelchen says that while he expects the financial impact of the pandemic on Seton Hall to be harsh, he doesn’t think it will approach the worst case of $150 million in losses.

-As for Seton Hall’s enrollment, Kelchen sees it as too early to tell as many schools have not yet decided what their fall semesters will look like, but says Seton Hall could potentially experience higher enrollment numbers than other universities as high school seniors begin to consider schools closer to home amid the uncertainty.
+As for Seton Hall’s enrollment, Kelchen sees it as too early to tell how that will shake out since many schools have not yet decided what their fall semesters will look like.
+Still, he says Seton Hall could potentially experience higher enrollment numbers than other universities as New Jersey high school seniors begin to consider schools closer to home amid the uncertainty.